Jackson's Wall Direct

 Starting 4/21/20, Blob Rock, East Blob Rock, Bitty Buttress, & Security Risk are now open .
 Eagle Rock remains closed to climbing & all activities until 7/31/2020.
 This was confirmed with Matt Henry, Recreation Program Manager, FS.

 From K. Armstrong, FS Public Affairs, email@example.com, 970-222-7607: starting 3/20/19, Blob Rock, East Blob Rock, Bitty Buttress, and Security Risk are now open to activities.
 Eagle Rock remains closed to climbing and other activities through 7/31/19.

-P2: Climb up and to the left of a bush, grab a jug, and mantle onto a small ledge.
-Continue up this easy corner until you get to a fixed ring pin....back it up, lift up your skirt, and grab your nuts---traverse left on scary insecure "5.9" climbing for several feet (anyone get pro in on this???)
+P2.
+Climb up and to the left of a bush, grab a jug, and mantel onto a small ledge.
+Continue up this easy corner until you get to a fixed ring pin....back it up, lift up your skirt, and grab your nuts---traverse left on scary insecure "5.9" climbing for several feet (anyone get pro in on this???).
 I think that most people will find this to be the true crux of the climb, mentally and technically.
-Anyway, join up with a crack and climb it to the next ledge.
+Anyway, join up with a crack, and climb it to the next ledge.

 P3.
 Complete with the last pitch of Jackson's Wall (5.6).